ashiklom/pecan.book/Installing-PEcAn-Ubuntu.md

 # install packages for postgresql (using a newer version than default)
 apt-get -y install libdbd-pgsql postgresql postgresql-client php5-pgsql libpq-dev

+# enable bety user to login with trust by adding the following lines after
-# set ability to trust instead of peer for all
+# the ability of postgres user to login in /etc/postgresql/9.3/main/pg_hba.conf
-vi /etc/postgresql/9.3/main/pg_hba.conf
+local   all             bety                                    trust host    all             bety            127.0.0.1/32            trust host    all             bety            ::1/128                 trust

+# Once done restart postgresql
 /etc/init.d/postgresql restart
 ```